RasmussenLab/vamb/workflow/README.md

 snakemake --cores 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py
 ```

-If you want to use snakemake on a compute cluster using `qsub` we add the following `--cluster` option below.
+If you want to use snakemake on a compute cluster using `qsub` we add the following `--cluster` and `--use-conda` options below.
+The latter is added because when running on the cluster we need to build the different program environments before starting the runs.
+Therefore, it can a little bit of time before it actually starts running the first jobs.

 ```
-snakemake --jobs 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --latency-wait 60 --cluster "qsub -l walltime={params.walltime} -l nodes=1:ppn={params.ppn} -l mem={params.mem}"
+snakemake --jobs 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --latency-wait 60 --use-conda --cluster "qsub -l walltime={params.walltime} -l nodes=1:ppn={params.ppn} -l mem={params.mem}"
 ```

 Note 1: If you installed in a conda environment (option 2 above), remember to activate your conda environment using `conda activate vamb` before running the above commands.